EconomyLens.com

 Investors are hoping officials can reach a deal that would see Iran allow vessels through the crucial Strait of Hormuz. ©AFP

-Hong Kong (AFP) – Oil prices rose and equities were mixed Thursday as investors tracked developments in the Middle East war after Iranian officials were said to have replied to US demands to end a conflict that has sparked warnings of an unprecedented energy crisis.
-Markets have been buoyed since late Monday after US President Donald Trump backed down on a threat to destroy the Islamic republic’s energy infrastructure and said the two sides were in peace talks.
+Hong Kong (AFP) – Oil prices jumped and equities fell Thursday as investors tracked developments in the Middle East amid hopes that US and Iranian officials will bring an end to a conflict that has ramped up fears of an unprecedented global energy crisis.
+Markets have been buoyed since late Monday after Donald Trump backed down on a threat to destroy the Islamic republic’s energy infrastructure and said the two sides were in peace talks.

 Related